software-students-spring2024/4-containerized-app-exercise-aktion/README.md

 # Description

-This project is a Weather Dashboard application that recommends the users what clothes to wear outside
+This project is a Weather Dashboard application that recommends the users what clothes to wear outside and what activities they could enage in.
+Users will enter their information and preferences on weather as well as how they react to different climates for more personalization.
+The user's location information will be used to determine the weather and predict the forecast for the next 12 hours in that location.